baobabsoluciones/mango/docs/source/code_mango_genetic/code.rst

 There is also some other helper classes that are used by the genetic algorithm that are documented below.

-.. autoclass:: mango.models.genetic.shared.exceptions.GeneticDiversity
+.. autoclass:: mango_genetic.shared.exceptions.GeneticDiversity

-.. autoclass:: mango.models.genetic.shared.exceptions.ConfigurationError
+.. autoclass:: mango_genetic.shared.exceptions.ConfigurationError